Gerrymandering: Etymology

 The word gerrymander (originally written Gerry-mander; a portmanteau of the name Gerry and the animal salamander) was used for the first time in the Boston Gazette on 26 March 1812 in Boston, Massachusetts, United States.
 This word was created in reaction to a redrawing of Massachusetts Senate election districts under Governor Elbridge Gerry, later Vice President of the United States.
 Gerry, who personally disapproved of the practice, signed a bill that redistricted Massachusetts for the benefit of the Democratic-Republican Party.
 When mapped, one of the contorted districts in the Boston area was said to resemble a mythological salamander.
-Appearing with the term, and helping spread and sustain its popularity, was a political cartoon depicting a strange animal with claws, wings and a dragon-like head that supposedly resembled the oddly shaped district.
+Appearing with the term, and helping spread and sustain its popularity, was a political cartoon depicting a strange animal with claws, wings, and a dragon-like head that supposedly resembled the oddly shaped district.

 The cartoon was most likely drawn by Elkanah Tisdale, an early-19th-century painter, designer, and engraver who lived in Boston at the time.
 Tisdale had the engraving skills to cut the woodblocks to print the original cartoon.
 These woodblocks survive and are preserved in the Library of Congress.
 The creator of the term gerrymander, however, may never be definitively established.
-Historians widely believe that the Federalist newspaper editors Nathan Hale and Benjamin and John Russell coined the term, but there is no definitive evidence as to who created or uttered the word for the first time.
+Historians widely believe that the Federalist newspaper editors Nathan Hale and Benjamin and John Russell coined the term, but no definitive evidence shows who created or uttered the word for the first time.

 The redistricting was a notable success for Gerry's Democratic-Republican Party.
 In the 1812 election, both the Massachusetts House and governorship were comfortably won by Federalists, losing Gerry his job, but the redistricted state senate remained firmly in Democratic-Republican hands.

 The word gerrymander was reprinted numerous times in Federalist newspapers in Massachusetts, New England, and nationwide for the rest of 1812.
-This suggests an organized activity by the Federalists to disparage Gerry in particular and the growing Democratic-Republican party in general.
-Gerrymandering soon began to be used to describe cases of district shape manipulation for partisan gain in other states.
+This suggests an organized activity by the Federalists to disparage Gerry in particular and the growing Democratic-Republican Party in general.
+Gerrymandering soon began to be used to describe cases of district shape-manipulation for partisan gain in other states.
 According to the Oxford English Dictionary, the word's acceptance was marked by its publication in a dictionary (1848) and in an encyclopedia (1868).
 Since the eponymous Gerry is pronounced with a hard g /ɡ/ as in get, the word gerrymander was originally pronounced /ˈgɛrimændər/, but pronunciation as /ˈdʒɛrimændər/, with a soft g /dʒ/ as in gentle, has become dominant.
 Residents of Marblehead, Massachusetts, Gerry's hometown, continue to use the original pronunciation.

 From time to time, other names have been suffixed with -mander to tie a particular effort to a particular politician or group.
 Examples are the 1852 "Henry-mandering", "Jerrymander" (referring to California Governor Jerry Brown), "Perrymander" (a reference to Texas Governor Rick Perry), "Tullymander" (after the Irish politician James Tully), and "Bjelkemander" (referencing Australian politician Joh Bjelke-Petersen).